 The world being circular, time zones are essentially the reflection of aerial distance.
-Therefore, in a finer sense distance between two places are exhibited by the difference in time zones or calendar dates.
-And, hence, in the hindsight of time zone and trade literature there is physical distance that triggers virtual trade positively which is quite contradictory with the standard 'distance and goods' trade' arguments.
-Taking clue from this baseline wisdom I move forward to check how distance can impact on volume of production and trade.
-Then I briefly attempt to look at if such kind of trade caused by difference in time zone which in turn led by distance may induce any change in capital accumulation or output growth.
+Therefore, in a finer sense distance between two places is exhibited by the difference in time zones or calendar dates.
+And hence, in the hindsight of time zone and trade literature there is physical distance that triggers virtual trade positively, which is quite contradictory to the standard 'distance and goods' trade' arguments.
+Taking a cue from this baseline wisdom I move forward to check how distance can impact volume of production and trade.
+Then I briefly attempt to determine if such trade caused by difference in time zones that are in turn led by distance may induce any change in capital accumulation or output growth.

-The rest of the note runs as follows: next section talks about the story and formulation of the model.
-Section III focuses on the effect of distance on production and virtual trade.
-Effect on capital accumulation and growth is indicated, in brief, in Section IV.
+The rest of the paper runs as follows.
+Section 2 outlines the story and formulation of the model.
+Section 3 focuses on the effect of distance on production and virtual trade.
+Effect on capital accumulation and growth is indicated, in brief, in Section 4.
 Some concluding remarks are provided in the last section.

-II.
-The Story and A Simple Model
+2 The Story and a Simple Model

-Drawing from Kikuchi and Marjit (2011)1 I consider a Cobb-Douglas production function for service output (S) which requires capital (K) and intermediate input (m).
+Drawing from Kikuchi and Marjit (2011),1 I consider a Cobb-Douglas production function for service output (S), which requires capital (K) and intermediate input (m).
 The production function is given by the following equation:

-$$S = K^{\alpha}(m)^{\frac{1-\alpha}{2}}(m)^{\frac{1-\alpha}{2}} = K^{\alpha}m^{1-\alpha}$$
+$$S = K^{\alpha}(m)^{\frac{1-\alpha}{2}}(m)^{\frac{1-\alpha}{2}} = K^{\alpha}m^{1-\alpha}$$ (1)

-(1)

-Note that $0 < \alpha < 1$.